nonblocking/mashroom/packages/plugin-packages/mashroom-websocket/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This plugins adds WebSocket support to the _Mashroom Server_.
+This plugin adds WebSocket support to the _Mashroom Server_.
 It exposes a new Service that can be used to interact with clients that connect at _/websocket/*_.

 It allows only authenticated users to connect.